gjanco/mezmo-dd-marketplace/rapdev_solaris_agent/README.md

     curl_bin: /opt/csw/bin/curl
     ```

     x.
 (Optional) The Solaris Agent includes a recent version of the [CA extract](https://curl.se/docs/caextract.html) PEM file located at `/opt/datadog-agent/ssl/cacert.pem`.
 Change this setting to your organization's cacert.pem bundle when using an SSL traffic inspection proxy for egress internet access.
-The `dd-agent` user should have directory and file access permissions on the cacert.pem file as well as the parent directory to read the CA Bundle.
+The `datadog` user should have directory and file access permissions on the cacert.pem file as well as the parent directory to read the CA Bundle.
     ```yaml
     cacert: /etc/ssl/cacert.pem
     ```